 - Random Maze:

 Really random Maze not aligned to any grid, by Douglas Offszanka.

-archive of free Mazes, some of which were created using Daedalus.
-Site also located here
+of free Mazes, some of which were created using Daedalus.
+Site also located here and here.

 - Maximum Mazes: One can

 - Roller skate

 Maze: This Maze bitmap by Eric Smith has sections based on my Sarah Maze.

 Maze list: Page of links to 3D online browser Mazes in Japan, France,

 Pullen (see Astrolog homepage), hosted on Magitech and astrolog.org, created using Microsoft FrontPage, page last